In our 2017-2022 grant, we held three Flexible Funding calls, funding 24 projects.

-In our latest grant, we fund a programme of core research on carbon capture and storage (CCS).
-It’s split into three main themes, which are interconnected:
+In our previous grant (2017-2022), we funded a programme of core research on carbon capture and storage (CCS).
+It was split into three main themes, which are interconnected:

 - Capture, along with combined capture and systems projects (Theme A)

-Our capture projects focus on improving the performance and costs of CO2 capture technologies and systems, including integration with hydrogen, to ensure CCS scale up to a larger commercial scale.
-The two main threads running through the theme are: Biomass-enhanced CCS and advanced solid looping cycles.
-Both of these threads encompass basic laboratory research, appropriate scale-up, detailed modelling and incorporation of the detailed models into UK systems models.
+Our capture projects focused on improving the performance and costs of CO2 capture technologies and systems, including integration with hydrogen, to ensure CCS scale up to a larger commercial scale.
+The two main threads running through the theme were biomass-enhanced CCS and advanced solid looping cycles.
+Both these threads encompass basic laboratory research, appropriate scale-up, detailed modelling and incorporation of the detailed models into UK systems models.

 - Transport and storage (Theme B)